martendebruijn/zichtbaar-extensie/README.md

 | (Inside `browser_action`) `default_title`      | text that is visible when the user hovers over the extension |
 | (Inside `browser_action`) `default_popup`      | link to the popup page |
 | (Inside `browser_action`) `default_icon`      | an object with the icons Chrome needs to use (16, 32 and 128px are needed) |

+There are many more keys you can use.
+These can be found in the Google documentation.

 ### Background script
 All tasks that have to run in the background go inside the background script.
 You can inspect the background page by clicking on ‘Inspect views background page’ in the manage extensions page.